aviacommerce/avia-docs/content/community/articles.md

 permalink: community/articles.html
 ---

-- [How to get started with Snitch](https://install-snitch.com) - Guide on how to install snitch
+- [How to get started with AviaCommerce](https://aviacommerce.org) - Guide on how to install avia commerce